QuantEcon/python_lecture_sandpit/source/rst/HS_recursive_models.rst

 the fact that complete market models **are all alike** to allow us to define a class that **gives the same name to different things** in the spirit of Henri Poincare.

 Could we create such a class for **incomplete markets** models?

-That would be nice, but before trying it would be wise to contemplate the remainder of the statement by Robert E. Lucas, Jr., with which we began this lecture
+That would be nice, but before trying it would be wise to contemplate the remainder of a statement by Robert E. Lucas, Jr., with which we began this lecture

 .. epigraph::